 - Not for aggressive chewers

-- May be too complex for some dogs
+- May be too large for very small pets

 2. Forfon 9 Pack Dog Puzzle Toy Enrichment Set

-- Supports slow feeding and digestion
+- Supports slow feeding and play

 - Easy to clean